sinon/sinon.github.io/content/future-python-type-checkers.md

 +++
-title = "Ty versus Pyrefly versus Zuban: Reviewing the future of Python type checkers (Draft)" date = 2025-08-29 description = "A comparison of three new Rust-based Python type checkers: Astral's ty, Meta's pyrefly, and David Halter's zuban"
+title = "How Well Do New Python Type Checkers Conform?
+A Deep Dive into Ty, Pyrefly, and Zuban" date = 2025-08-29 description = "A comparison of three new Rust-based Python type checkers through the lens of typing spec conformance: Astral's ty, Meta's pyrefly, and David Halter's zuban"

 [taxonomies]
 tags = ["rust", "python", "type-checkers", "typing"]